Tyrese Haliburton NBA Preview vs. the Celtics

-The Indiana Pacers, Tyrese Haliburton included, hit the court versus the Boston Celtics on Saturday at 7:00 PM ET.
+Tyrese Haliburton and the Indiana Pacers hit the court versus the Boston Celtics at 7:00 PM ET on Monday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.